Education

 Garfield Weston Foundation

-Education is one of nine themes for this Foundation, which offers grants up to £100,000 to registered charities, schools, universities, faith-based organisations, housing associations, museums and galleries.
+Education is one of nine themes for this Foundation, which offers grants of up to £100,000 to registered charities, schools, universities, faith-based organisations, housing associations, museums and galleries.
 The Foundation recommends that applicants have around half of their funding identified before applying.
-Capital, project and core costs are eligible, but the Foundation tends not to support more than 10% of the total costs, and expects half the funding to be secured before applying.
+Capital, project and core costs are eligible, but the Foundation tends not to support more than 10% of the total costs and expects half the funding to be secured before applying.

 Foyle Foundation – Main Grants Scheme